Chengyuan-Zhang/chengyuan-zhang.github.io/_pages/about.md

 author_profile: true
 redirect_from:

 - /about/
 - /about.html

 ---

 I'm a Ph.D. candidate at McGill University under the supervision of Prof. [Lijun Sun](https://lijunsun.github.io/).
-Previously, I was a visiting researcher with the Robotics Institute, Carnegie Mellon University (CMU) in 2023, supervised by Prof. Changliu Liu; the Department of Mechanical Engineering, UC Berkeley from 2019 to 2020, supervised by Prof. Masayoshi Tomizuka; and the Department of Mechanical Engineering at CMU in 2018.
+I have previously been a visiting researcher at Carnegie Mellon University, at the Robotics Institute in 2023 under the supervision of Prof. Changliu Liu, and at the Department of Mechanical Engineering in 2018.
+I also conducted research as a visiting scholar at UC Berkeley from 2019 to 2020 under the supervision of Prof. Masayoshi Tomizuka.

-My research interests are Bayesian learning, spatiotemporal modeling, macro/micro driving behavior analysis, and multi-agent interaction modeling in intelligent transportation systems.
-Specifically, I'm more interested in revealing the mechanisms of dynamic interactions conveyed in microscopic human driving behaviors and investigating how the interactive behaviors impact macroscopic traffic flow dynamics.
+My research focuses on Bayesian learning, spatiotemporal modeling, traffic flow theory, and multi-agent interaction modeling within intelligent transportation systems, with an emphasis on bridging the gap between theoretical modeling and practical traffic simulation through advanced statistical techniques.
+I am particularly interested in understanding the mechanisms of dynamic interactions in microscopic human driving behaviors and how these interactions shape macroscopic traffic flow dynamics.

 👋 Please feel free to contact me to schedule a quick discussion if you are interested in collaborating with me.